Severus-193/Income_Prediction/README.md

-# Income Classification Using Machine Learning
+# Income Classification using Random Forest Classifier

 ## Project Overview
 This project implements a machine learning pipeline to classify individuals' income levels based on demographic and employment attributes.
 The model is trained on the **Adult Census Income dataset** and optimized using hyperparameter tuning techniques to improve predictive performance.